Shopify Connection & Settings

 • Find it in your Shopify account dashboard > Settings > the URL under your shop name (in the top left corner).
 If the URL of your store is mystore.myshopify.com, the subdomain to enter is mystore.

 Screenshot of Wiresk Add apps screen.
-It Shows the setting of the custom app connection in Shopify.
-Red arrows point tom explained fields.
+It Shows the settings of the custom app connection in Shopify.

 • Enter your Admin API Token saved from the previous step.